 Posada Paradiso—a rambling mansion covered in flowering vines perched a block from the beach—was the loving creation of a Spanish artist built in 1985.
 It became a hotel with a somewhat legendary bar attracting a laid-back, art-loving clientele.

-We expect service to be top-notch as key staff—including the chef and the concierge (Fernando)—will be coming from Argentina to serve summer guests in Paradiso between November and April every year.
+Key staff—including the chef and the concierge (Fernando)—have come from Argentina to serve summer guests in Paradiso between November and April every year.

 What you should know